Neo-Fradin Side Effects

-Note: This page contains side effects data for the generic drug neomycin.
-It is possible that some of the dosage forms included below may not apply to the brand name Neo-Fradin.
+Note: This document contains side effect information about neomycin.
+Some of the dosage forms listed on this page may not apply to the brand name Neo-Fradin.

 Applies to neomycin: oral solution, oral tablet.

-As well as its needed effects, neomycin (the active ingredient contained in Neo-Fradin) may cause some unwanted effects.
+Along with its needed effects, neomycin (the active ingredient contained in Neo-Fradin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Any loss of hearing